leohsieh20040725/GEOL0069_Week4/README.md

 This section applies unsupervised learning to classify Sentinel-3 altimetry data, focusing on distinguishing sea ice from leads using satellite-derived elevation measurements.
 This approach enhances the analysis of surface features, improving insights into ice dynamics and oceanographic processes.

 #### Read in Functions Needed
-This Python script processes and analyzes Sentinel-3 SAR altimetry data, focusing on waveform characteristics like peakiness and stack standard deviation (SSD) to classify sea ice and leads.
-Using NumPy, SciPy, Matplotlib, and Scikit-learn, it extracts altimetry variables, cleans missing values, and applies machine learning clustering techniques such as K-Means, DBSCAN, and Gaussian Mixture Models (GMMs).
-The unpack_gpod function extracts key parameters like latitude, longitude, waveforms, and backscatter coefficient, ensuring data consistency by interpolating low-resolution (1Hz) data to high-resolution (20Hz) timestamps.
-The calculate_SSD function estimates waveform variability using Gaussian curve fitting, helping classify surface types.
-The dataset is then standardized using Scikit-learn’s StandardScaler to optimize clustering performance.
-To handle missing values, the script identifies and removes NaN entries, ensuring only valid observations are included.
-It filters data based on surface classification flags, keeping only relevant values for clustering.
-The GMM model is applied with two components, classifying data into distinct clusters based on statistical properties.
-The Expectation-Maximization (EM) algorithm refines cluster parameters iteratively, allowing for soft clustering where data points have probabilistic cluster assignments.
-The script also analyzes cluster distribution, using np.unique() to count data points per cluster.
-It visualizes waveform differences between sea ice and leads, plotting mean and standard deviation for each class to highlight reflectivity variations.
-This approach enhances remote sensing classification, improving the interpretation of Sentinel-3 altimetry data for environmental and climate studies.
+This Python script processes Sentinel-3 SAR altimetry data, focusing on waveform characteristics like peakiness and stack standard deviation (SSD) to classify sea ice and leads.
+It utilizes NumPy, SciPy, Matplotlib, and Scikit-learn for data extraction, cleaning, and clustering using K-Means, DBSCAN, and Gaussian Mixture Models (GMMs).
+The unpack_gpod function extracts key parameters such as latitude, longitude, waveforms, and backscatter coefficient, interpolating 1Hz data to 20Hz for consistency. calculate_SSD estimates waveform variability using Gaussian curve fitting, aiding classification.
+The dataset is standardized with StandardScaler to optimize clustering, and NaN values are removed to ensure data integrity.
+The GMM model, with two components, classifies data into probabilistic clusters, refined iteratively by the Expectation-Maximization (EM) algorithm.
+Cluster distribution is analyzed using np.unique(), and waveform differences between sea ice and leads are visualized by plotting mean and standard deviation.
+The blue curve represents sea ice, while the orange curve corresponds to leads, highlighting variations in reflectivity patterns and improving remote sensing classification for environmental and climate studies.

 ```python
 # mean and standard deviation for all echoes